NotTahaAli/subconscious-partner-selection/README.md

 ## Acknowledgments

-- Built with care and empathy by Muhammad Taha Ali
+- Built with care and empathy by Muhammad Taha Ali (That's my AI Agent not Me)
 - Uses advanced AI to generate authentic personality descriptions
 - Inspired by the complexity and beauty of human connections